-LifeSpire will be providing, or arranging for and overseeing, the provision of the actual services contracted for under both the Life-Care Agreement and the Fee for Service Agreement through its own organization and staff.
+LifeSpire will be providing, or arranging for and overseeing the provision of, the actual services contracted for under the Life-Care Agreement or the Fee for Service Agreement through its own organization and staff.
 The Provider has no subsidiary companies, agencies, and/or arrangements with vendors and suppliers of service from which it will be purchasing supplies or services.
-The procurement of supplies and services will be made with established vendors and qualified professionals and will be based, among other things, on professional credentials, availability, proximity, reputation, quality of merchandise and/or service continuity of supply and/or service, competitive prices, etc.
+The procurement of supplies and services will be made with established vendors and qualified professionals and will be based, among other things, on professional credentials, availability, proximity, reputation, quality of merchandise and/or service, continuity of supply and/or service, competitive prices, etc. Negotiation for best rates will be made when deemed appropriate.
+Bids may be called for in specific situations, but the decision will not be governed exclusively by the lowest bidder.